kevinsun0904/git-workshop-test/README.markdown

 from mistakes.

 Be forewarned, this next step is going to be hard.
-We will need to add some content to alice.txt.
+We will need to add some content to cses.txt.

-Open `alice.txt` and type in your favourite line from a song, or:

-e.g. Lorem ipsum Sed ut perspiciatis, unde omnis iste natus error sit voluptatem accusantium doloremque laudantium
+Open `cses.txt` and type whatever you want! (e.g. something like "I love open source")

 Then **save** the file